Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

 Regular flu shot.
 The flu shot is injected into the muscle of the arm with a needle.
 It contains a virus that is not alive, which means you cannot get sick from the shot.

 Intradermal flu shot.
-First made available last year, this type of flu shot is injected into the skin (intradermal) rather than the muscle.
-It also uses a much smaller needle than the regular flu shot.
+First made available during the 2011-2012 flu season, this type of flu shot is injected into the skin (intradermal) rather than the muscle.
+It uses a much smaller needle than the regular flu shot.
 The vaccine is approved for use in adults ages 18 through 64.

 When to get vaccinated